garidium/g-ffl-checkout/README.md

 Requires at least: 5.0
 Tested up to: 6.1.1
 Requires PHP: 7.0
-Stable tag: 1.5
+Stable tag: 1.1.2
 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 g-FFL API WooCommerce plugin has been created to improve WooCommerce online stores.
-It simplifies the checkout phase on online gun stores that can implement user-friendly features for the benefit to the dealers and their customers.
+Selecting a Federal Firearms Licensee (FFL) is a critical step when purchasing firearms, as most firearms require shipping to a FFL to perform background checks on the customer prior to transferring the firearm.

 == Description ==

-This plugin simplifies the checkout phase for online gun dealer websites. g-FFL API WooCommerce plugin only works on the websites that has WooCommerce plugin.
-These eCommerce stores can implement user-friendly features that benefit the dealers and their customers.
+This plugin simplifies the checkout phase for online gun dealer websites.
+The g-FFL API WooCommerce plugin only works on the websites that have the WooCommerce plugin installed.

-As a now two-of-a-kind software in the online gun dealer sector, g-FFL API provides a service that everybody needs in the process of buying FFL products online.
+As a now (two)-of-a-kind software in the online gun dealer sector, g-FFL API provides a service that everybody needs in the process of buying FFL products online.

-== Shop Owners ==
-Online shop owners wish to raise revenue and improve their storefronts.
-12% of customers leave the website during checkout because of the limited options or inconvenience.
-Others get upset with the brand in the case of never receiving their orders.

-With g-FFL API, shop owners will not lose customers on the checkout phase because of the confusion.
-Websites will see a drastic reduction in cart abandonment, and find viable business leads.

-== Users Interested In Purchasing FFL Products == Website visitors want to shop online with ease.
-A complex checkout does not impress them, in the age of Amazon and convenience.

-g-FFL API provides user-friendly checkout.
-Visitors know whether their products are FFL or not and where to ship their products.
+g-FFL API provides user-friendly checkout process.
+Visitors know whether their products are FFL-required and can select where to ship their purchase.

 == Screenshots ==

-1. Simply setup g-FFL API WooCommerce Plugin
+1. Setup g-FFL API WooCommerce Plugin
 2. Set the products as firearms
 3. Bulk update the products
-4. FFL dealers appear on the map via zip code
+4. FFL dealers appear on the map via zip code, and an optional FFL name search

 ==Features==

-==User-Friendly Checkout==

-g-FFL API provides user-friendly checkout to WooCommerce stores.
-Customers can make their purchases easily, with an enhanced experience and simple UI design.

-==Ability to Define FFL Products==

-g-FFL API WooCommerce plugin provides a very easy user interface for shop owners.
-As the admin of the online stores, shop owner adds FFL products to the store carts, which are saved in the system and appropriately defined.
-The API will remember these selections for future orders.
-Moreover, shop owner has the ability of bulk ordering as well.

-==Bulk Update on Admin Panel==

-This feature provides the ability to determine the products as FFL or non-FFL with bulk edition on the admin panel.
-The store owners can update up to 999 products with one click.

-This feature also provides filtering of the products by category.

-==Listing FFL Dealers On Map==

-g-FFL API saves customers the time spent finding their certified local dealers on a separate website.
-The software automatically lists the dealers within the customer’s zip code, eliminating one step of the purchase process.
-Thanks to this feature, store owners will not lose customers at the checkout phase and complete the conversion.

-==Easy Gun Dealer Search With Zip Code==

-Customers have the ability to search with zip code and find the nearest gun dealer to them.
-They can select the gun dealer with just one click and continue to billing.
+==List and Map-based Interface==
+Search for and retrieve a list of FFL within a specified radius of your provided zip code.
+You can also filter this list down by FFL name if you'd like.
+The map interface is built without the need for a Google Maps API like others.
+This streamlines the setup process and eliminates any potential Google API costs on your end.

+==Ability to Define FFL Products== g-FFL API WooCommerce plugin provides an easy-to-use interface for shop owners to mark products as FFL-required.
+You can either do this at the individual product level, or in bulk on the product list page.
+You also have the ability to update the indicator using the WooCommerce API.

 ==Auto-Update Functionality==

 When a new release is published g-FFL API WooCommerce Plugin sends an update notification to the admin of the website.
 With this feature, the g-FFL API makes sure that websites are up to date.

-==Color Customization==
+==Checkout Message Customization==

-g-FFL API WooCommerce Plugin provides color customization ability to website admin.
-The plugin’s design can be determined however the admin wants.
+g-FFL API WooCommerce Plugin provides the ability to change the message that appears to the customer on the checkout page relating to selecting a FFL.

-==The Ability to Land FFL Selection Area Anywhere on The Page==
+==The Ability to Place the FFL plugin in different places on the checkout page==

-This feature provides the ability to set the position of FFL API Plugin where admin wants on the websites.
+This feature provides the ability to set the position of g-FFL API Plugin where admin wants on the websites.
 There are 5 options for g-FFL API Plugin position:
 * Order Review
 * Above Billing Form
 * Below Billing Form